 Acronym Stopping Slips among Healthcare Workers (SSHeW) Long title Does slip resistant footwear reduce slips among healthcare workers?
 A randomised controlled trial.
 Study design A randomised controlled trial with an economic evaluation, including an internal pilot and embedded qualitative study.
 Setting NHS Trusts or NHS Boards in the United Kingdom and areas typically visited by NHS clinical staff, including hospitals, clinics and patient's homes.
 Target population NHS trust staff working in a general, clinical or catering environment who have to adhere to a Trust dress code policy.
 Intervention Intervention: Participants will be provided with one pair of 'Shoes for Crews' slip resistant footwear to be worn at work.
 Control (the comparator) participants will wear their usual footwear for the 14 weeks they participate in the trial, after which time they will be offered a free pair of trial slip resistant footwear.
 Primary outcome The incidence rate of slips, not necessarily resulting in a fall or injury, in the workplace over 14 weeks, where a slip is defined as a loss of traction of your foot on the floor surface, which may or may not result in a fall.
-Secondary outcomes • The incidence rate of falls resulting from a slip in the workplace over 14 weeks The incidence rate of falls not resulting in a slip in the workplace over 14 weeks Proportion of participants who report a slip in the workplace over 14 weeks Proportion of participants who report a fall in the workplace over 14 weeks Time to first slip; time to first fall • Consequence of slip/fall i.e. superficial wound (bruising, mild swelling, cut, abrasions) muscle/ligament strain/sprains or fractures and type of fracture, hospital admissions; time off work; number of days in hospital Compliance and reasons for non-compliance Footwear style assessment (intervention and control group) Assessment of wear on the sole of the footwear Cost effectiveness Estimated 13 months. recruitment period Duration per patient Maximum 18 weeks: 4 weeks run in period plus 14 weeks follow up.
+Secondary outcomes The incidence rate of falls resulting from a slip in the workplace over 14 weeks The incidence rate of falls not resulting in a slip in the workplace over 14 weeks Proportion of participants who report a slip in the workplace over 14 weeks Proportion of participants who report a fall in the workplace over 14 weeks Proportion of participants who report a fracture over 14 weeks (numbers permitting) Time to first slip Time to first fall EQ-5D-5L Cost effectiveness Estimated 13 months. recruitment period Duration per patient 18 weeks: 4 weeks run in period plus 14 weeks follow up.
 Estimate total trial 30 months. duration Planned trial sites We will aim to recruit at least 5 NHS Trusts.
 Additional Trusts will be recruited if we are unable to achieve our sample size with 5 Trusts.

-Acronym Stopping Slips among Healthcare Workers (SSHeW) Number of 4,400 participants Main eligibility Inclusion criteria We will include all bespital staff employed by the Trust who work 0.8 ETE or more, adhere to a dress code policy, and work in a clinical, general or catering area.
+Number of 4,400 participants Main eligibility criteria Inclusion criteria

+We will include all hospital staff employed by the Trust who work 60% FTE or more, adhere to a dress code policy, and work in a clinical, general or catering area.
 This will include doctors, nurses, ward clerks, porters and cleaners working in the hospital's general and clinical areas.
 Clinical areas include hospital wards, outpatient clinics, and service users'/patients' homes where clinical activity takes place.
 A catering area is defined as a place where food is prepared or served.
 General areas include all clinical and catering areas in addition to the hospital stairs and corridors.

+Exclusion criteria

-Exclusion criteria are not employed by the NHS do not have a mobile phone or are unwilling/unable to receive/send text messages are provided with footwear by their employer are agency staff, or staff who have less than 6 months remaining on their employment contract work less than 0.8 FTE are predominantly office or theatre based
+- are not employed by the NHS - do not have a mobile phone or are unwilling/unable to receive/send text messages - are provided with footwear by their employer - are agency staff, or staff who have less than 6 months remaining on their employment contract - work less than 60% FTE - are predominantly office or theatre based